 Anuj K. Yadav

-Short BioI am a third year PhD student affiliated with the Information Processing Group (IPG) in the School of Computer and Communication Sciences at the Swiss Federal Institute of Technology Lausanne (EPFL), Switzerland.
-I am fortunate to be advised by Yanina Shkel and Michael Gastpar.
-My research interests broadly lie in the union of theoretical computer science, privacy, and communications.
+Short BioI am a fourth year PhD student affiliated with the Information Processing Group (IPG) in the School of Computer and Communication Sciences at the Swiss Federal Institute of Technology Lausanne (EPFL), Switzerland.
+I am fortunate to be advised by Prof. Yanina Shkel and Prof. Michael Gastpar.
+My research interests broadly lie in the union of information theory, statistics, applied probability, privacy, and cryptography.
 Beyond my research endeavors, I spend time exploring the flora and fauna around me, learning languages, and reading articles on philosophy and international relations.
-I spent the summers of 2024 at the Nokia Bell Labs where I worked with Christoph Füllner and Rene Bonk on developing change-point detection algorithms for continuous health monitoring in access Passive Optical Networks (PONs).
+In the Fall of 2025, I was a visiting student researcher at the Stanford University hosted by Prof. Ayfer Ozgür.
+My research visit was supported by the Swiss National Science Foundation (SNSF) mobility grant.
+I spent the summers of 2024 at the Nokia Bell Labs where I worked on developing change-point detection algorithms for continuous health monitoring in access Passive Optical Networks (PONs).
 Previously, I completed my bachelors with a B.Tech in Electrical Engineering from the Indian Institute of Technology Patna (IIT-P) in India.
-I have been fortunate to have worked with Sidharth Jaggi, Amitalok Budkuley, Yihan Zhang, Laura Luzzi, and Preetam Kumar on different projects during my undergraduate.
 My bachelors thesis titled 'Secure two-party computation: Information-theoretic Oblivious Transfer’, received the Institute Proficiency award for the best thesis in my cohort.
 Education

 Research InterestsMy specific Research Interests include: